SherlockHolmes-dev/Data228_Project/README.md

 ## Analysis uisng Spark
 Top_20_activities_by_companies : With this analysis we are listing Top 20 companies with most activities on GIT.
+Top_Licences_By_RepoAccounts : Analysis of High-Impact Licenses with high total_stars (e.g., MIT) indicates the repositories with high user engagement.

 ## Snowflake Analytics Table